borysha/ocp-homework/README.md

 ## OpenShift Advanced Deployment with OpenShift 3.9 finall assignment lab.

+You are a consultant assigned to a telecommunications company called MitziCom.
+MitziCom provides hosting and cloud services to a variety of clients, from medium size companies to enterprise giants.

+MitziCom has asked you to lead a 30-40 hour proof-of-concept (POC) using Red Hat OpenShift Container Platform.
+The purpose of the POC is to determine the feasibility of using Red Hat OpenShift Container Platform as a target for internal and client workloads.
 MitziCom management requires that you include all of the items listed in these subsections in your POC.

 * Full Automation